 PNCC's policy is to record expenditures for health (sick) leave when the leave is actually taken.
 Sick leave is compensated time for absence during working hours arising from employee illness or injury.
-The estimated accumulated sick leave at December 31, 2016 and 2015 is \$1,029,943 and \$1,026,587 respectively.
+The estimated accumulated sick leave at December 31, 2017 and 2016 was \$1,066,081 and \$1,029,943 respectively.